CLIA 11: Teaching 3rd graders about zebrafish - BioEYES

 BioEYES brings tropical fish to 3rd-grade classrooms in a science teaching workshop.
 Elementary students will breed fish in the classroom and then use microscopes to study their development.
 During the first week, Williams students will learn to set up fish matings and learn about embryonic development and the genetics of fish pigmentation, as well as practice teaching the 3rd-grade BioEYES lesson plans with hands-on experiments using living animals.
-In the subsequent two weeks, we will work in 3rd-grade classrooms.
+In the subsequent two weeks, we will work in 3rd-grade classrooms at local schools during the school day.
 No zebrafish or science experience is necessary, and all transportation is covered.
 BioEYES is winter-athlete-friendly.
 The combo of 3rd graders and fish is awesomely fun!

 Partnered with and supported by: